We stand and mourn with Indigenous peoples

 A message from Katherine Hay, President & CEO of Kids Help Phone

-My heart is heavy as I think about the 215 young lives lost on the site of a former residential school in Kamloops, British Columbia.
+My heart is heavy as I think about the many children discovered and the thousands still to be found on sites of former residential schools across Canada.
 I mourn the loss of these souls with our Indigenous colleagues, partners and friends across Canada.

 Today also marks the first day of National Indigenous History Month.
 What should be an opportunity to celebrate the First Nations, Inuit and Métis peoples who enrich the fabric of Canada in countless ways has become a time of mourning and a renewed call for justice.